mariia-korzun/hw-scope-and-context/README.md

 `myFighter.addLoss();`

 **2) Create a ‘battle’ function:**
 This function takes 2 arguments (instances of ‘Fighter’)  and simulates battle between them.
-It performs attacks of each fighter on another until one of them is dead (current HP is 0).
-After that it logs the message with the name of the winner and increases winner’s ‘wins’ property and loser’s ‘losses’ property by one.
+While 1st and 2nd fighters' **hp** is more than 0  performs attacks After that it logs the message with the name of the winner and **increases winner’s ‘wins’ property and loser’s ‘losses’ property by one.**
-If at the start of battle one of given fighter’s is dead (his HP equal to 0), battle shouldn’t be simulated and warning message about it should be logged in console.
+If at the start of battle one of given fighter’s is dead (his HP is equal to 0):
+- the funtion shoud log '<fighter's name> is dead' and return 0
+- battle shouldn’t be simulated

-If there are 2 losers the function should return 0(There may be a case when Both of them attack at the same time and their health scores then are equal to 0)
+If there are 2 losers:

+- the function should return 0(There may be a case when Both of them attack at the same time and their health scores then are equal to 0)

-If there is 1 loser the function should return the loser If one of the fighters is initially dead , the funtion shoud log '<fighter's name> is dead' and return 0
+If there is 1 loser :
+- the function should **return the loser **
+- log to the console information about the winner, a string '<fighter's name> has won!'

 **EXAMPLE 1**